doctrine/orm/docs/en/reference/advanced-configuration.rst

     $item = $em->getReference(\MyProject\Model\Item::class, $itemId);
     $cart->addItem($item);

-Here, we added an Item to a Cart without loading the Item from the database.
-If you invoke any method on the Item instance, it would fully initialize its state transparently from the database.
-Here
+Here, we added an ``Item`` to a ``Cart`` without loading the Item from the database.
+If you access any persistent state that isn't yet available in the ``Item`` instance, the proxying mechanism would fully initialize the object's state transparently from the database.
-$item is actually an instance of the proxy class that was generated for the Item class but your code does not need to care.
+Here ``$item`` is actually an instance of the proxy class that was generated for the ``Item`` class but your code does not need to care.
 In fact it **should not care**.
 Proxy objects should be transparent to your code.

 Association proxies
 ~~~~~~~~~~~~~~~~~~~